Key Learning Points

 In Chinese medicine, everything is interconnected and emotions can certainly affect physical symptoms, and vice versa.

-The emotions that upset the Stomach are
+The emotions that upset the Stomach and can lead to Damp-Heat in the Stomach are

 But the main ones are frustration and anger.
 This could arise from home or at work.
 It could develop over a long period.

 In Chinese medicine, this is Qi Stagnation.
 It’s very common and very important.
 If it’s affecting your whole life, 5 Element acupuncture may help.

 What you eat makes a huge difference to your health.
 If you are sensitive to the following foods, they may quickly produce in you the symptoms described above.

 Some people notice symptoms when they eat even the smallest amount; others have to eat lots in one go; still others notice symptoms only if they eat even a moderate amount but they eat it consistently, regularly.
 For many people this is the most difficult variation, because they eat other things too and don’t realise which food is the specific cause of their problems.

 Here are the main culprits, though for you, (yes you!), these foods might be no problem, and something else might be what causes you to have Stomach Damp-Heat.